isralduke/thatbook/20-proverbs.md

 > <a name="19:6">19:6</a> Many people entreat the favor of a generous person,
 > and everyone is the friend of the one who gives gifts.
 > <a name="19:7">19:7</a> All the relatives of a poor person hate him;
-> how much more do his friends go far from him—
+> how much more do his friends go far from him —
 > he pursues them with words, but they do not respond.
 > <a name="19:8">19:8</a> The one who acquires wisdom loves himself;
 > the one who preserves understanding will prosper.